arangodb/docs/3.5/drivers/java-reference-graph.md

 ---
 layout: default
-description: These functions implement theHTTP API for manipulating graphs
+description: These functions implement the HTTP API for manipulating graphs
 ---
 # Graph API

 These functions implement the